About

 The States Collaborative provides a central organization for interested states to coordinate with DOE, independent system operators/regional transmission organizations, and other stakeholders on identifying key transmission priorities and developing practical solutions to building out the onshore and offshore transmission grid.
 The Eastern Seaboard is home to three independent system operators, each with its own transmission planning processes, making state cooperation across regional grid boundaries critical to cost-effectively meeting state clean energy goals.

-The States Collaborative is facilitated by Abraham Silverman, who is a collaborative partner with the Ralph O’Connor Sustainable Energy Institute (ROSEI) at Johns Hopkins University.
+The States Collaborative is facilitated by Abraham Silverman, who is an associate research scholar with the Ralph O’Connor Sustainable Energy Institute (ROSEI) at Johns Hopkins University.

 History